 Can a Generator Run an Electric Furnace?

 The answer is yes, but it’s important to understand how to connect it safely and effectively.
-While a standard portable generator will do the job, you should invest in a larger one that can run additional appliances.
+While a standard portable generator will NOT do the job, you should invest in a larger one that can run additional appliances.
 Even better, if you’re installing a new furnace, you can use a battery + inverter combination.
 You will also need multiple outdoor-safe cords to connect the generator to the furnace.

 You can also use a generator to run a gas or oil furnace.
 But this will cost you more money and you won’t be able to use it all day.
 If you’re worried about the safety of your family and your property, it’s best to invest in an oil or gas furnace instead.
 These types of furnaces use the least amount of power and can run on backup power for hours.
 A generator that can handle 800 watts should be able to keep a gas furnace up and running in case of an emergency.